juliangut/slim-doctrine/README.md

 * `auto_generate_proxies` configuration values are `Doctrine\Common\Proxy\AbstractProxyFactory` constants, in both cases it defaults to `Doctrine\Common\Proxy\AbstractProxyFactory::AUTOGENERATE_NEVER` (0).

-* Managers are being configured **ready for production** and not for development, this mainly means proxies won't be automatically generated and, in case no `cache_driver` is provided, one will be auto-generated in the following order depending on availability: `ApcCache`, `XcacheCache`, `MemcacheCache`, `RedisCache` or finally fall back to `ArrayCache` which is always available.
-It is recommended you provide your cache always, for development you can use `VoidCache`.
+* Managers are being configured **ready for production**, this mainly means proxies and hydrators won't be automatically generated and, in case no `cache_driver` is provided, one will be auto-generated in the following order depending on availability: `ApcCache`, `XcacheCache`, `MemcacheCache`, `RedisCache` and finally fallback to `ArrayCache` which is always available.
+It is recommended you always provide your cache provider, for development you should use `VoidCache`.

 ## CLI tool